vguerrero/MyBackendSpotifyApi/README.md

 - swagger: https://mybackendspotifyapi.onrender.com/swagger-ui/index.html
 - open-api-doc: https://mybackendspotifyapi.onrender.com/api-docs
-- important note: backend service api is deployed in render https://dashboard.render.com/ render put the api in sleep mode after 15 min with no activity, check swagger html is ready to test the app
+- important note: backend service api is deployed in render https://dashboard.render.com/ render put the api in sleep mode after 15 min with no activity as free account, check swagger html is ready to test the app
+- front app is deployed here: https://my-front-end-spotify-app.vercel.app/ , using vercel

+# if you wanna know other information let me know
 # Thanks :)